stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 ``print`` statement is used to write to stdout.
 Typically this results in the output being printed to the terminal.

-As is indicated when using the ``-h`` option, the ``-api`` option only accepts ``lfric`` (LFRic) at the moment and is redundant as this option is also the default.
-However the number of supported APIs is expected to expand in the future.

 The ``-l``, or ``--limit`` option utilises the PSyclone support for wrapping of lines within the 132 character limit in the generated Fortran code (please see the :ref:`Line Length <line-length>` chapter for more details).